 Do you ever wonder if retesting software is even necessary?
 I sure do!
 We all know that the cost of software development can be high.
-What we don’t know is how often we should retest our code to make sure it still works.
+We don’t know how often we should retest our code to ensure it still works.
 Well, this article will explain the concept of retesting in software testing and will provide a few reasons why testing your code after every release may not be such a bad idea.

 What is Retesting?

-Retesting is the overall process of testing something (in this case software) again to make sure that everything is working as expected, and a good one to use if you’re looking to identify issues with an application or computer system.
-It can be used in different ways during the software development cycle, but it’s often most useful when it comes to bug fixing.
+Retesting is the overall process of testing something (in this case, software) again to ensure that everything is working as expected, and a good one to use if you’re looking to identify issues with an application or computer system.
+It can be used differently during the software development cycle, but it’s often most useful for bug fixing.

-Testing your software after every release is very common in the world of software development.
-However, this may not be necessary for everyone – especially if you are working on a small project or with simple code bases.
-After all, in most cases, it’s rather straightforward to fix bugs and improve existing features without much effort involved: simply write new test cases that verify the correct behavior of newly implemented functionality and make sure they pass!
+You are testing your software after every release is very common in software development.
+However, this may not be necessary for everyone – especially if you work on a small project or with simple code bases.
+After all, in most cases, it’s rather straightforward to fix bugs and improve existing features without much effort involved: write new test cases that verify the correct behavior of newly implemented functionality and make sure they pass!

 However, there might be times when some testing activities require more time than just writing new tests (and even fixing them later on).
 These situations include bug fixes done by a team member who’s not yet familiar with the codebase or new features that require extensive testing and documentation.